harlequiin/Design-Patterns-In-PHP/Table Data Gateway/README.md

 messy - ideally an in-memory object shouldn't know anything about the SQL interface.
-Substituting databases can get difficult since you might need to create _Record Sets_ manually in order for database access to stay compatible with your application and not every persistent storage method uses them.
+Substituting databases can get difficult since you might need to create _Record Sets_ manually in order for database access to stay compatible with your application, and not every persistent storage method uses them.
-If you're using a _Domain Model_, you can have the _Table Data Gateway_ return the appropriate domain object.
-The issue with this is that now you have bidirectional dependencies between the domain objects and the gateway, the two are now closely connected -  which isn't a terrible thing but it's something to look out for.
+If you're using a _Domain Model_ you can have the _Table Data Gateway_ return the appropriate domain object.
+The issue with this is that now you have bidirectional dependencies between the domain objects and the gateway, the two are now closely connected -  which isn't a terrible thing but it's something to look out for, since _Domain Model_ is meant to be completely independent (you could use a _Seperated Interface_ for gateways).

 ### General Structure